This article aims to arm you with basic knowledge of cannabinoids and how they affect the brain and body.

 CBN is produced when THC is broken down- this means it is secreted when cannabis flowers start becoming old and stale.

-Therefore, it can be said that CBN has mild intoxicating properties, just like THC.
+Therefore, we can say that CBN has mild intoxicating properties, just like THC.
 It has also been shown to increase one’s appetite significantly, and studies found that it has anti-inflammatory and antibiotic properties.

 In addition, CBN is a strong sedative and pain reliever.
-It has been proven to reduce the pressure at the ocular region of the eye, making it a possible treatment option for glaucoma disease.
+It has been proven to reduce the pressure at the eye’s ocular region, making it a possible treatment option for glaucoma disease.

-A study done in 2005 on mice and rodents found that CBN could delay the onset of symptoms of Lou Gehrig’s disease.
+A study done in 2005 on mice and rodents found that CBN could delay Lou Gehrig’s disease’s onset of symptoms.

-Such findings show that this cannabinoid has the potential to ease the symptoms and delay the progression of such neurodegenerative diseases as ALS.
+Such findings show that this cannabinoid has the potential to ease the symptoms and delay the progression of such neurodegenerative diseases like ALS.

 CBG is found in very minimal quantities, mostly because it is only present when the cannabis plant is still young.

-It has demonstrated the ability to treat such skin diseases as psoriasis and also promote the growth of bone.
+It has demonstrated the ability to treat such skin diseases as psoriasis and promote bone growth.
 Aside from that, it has anti-tumoral properties and can treat some types of cancers.

 Best of all, it is a really potent painkiller (even more powerful than THC).